 • The Lady Gertrude Crawford – for conventional ornamental turning.

 • The Fred Howe – for rose turning or a combination of ornamental and rose turning.

 • The H.E.Twentyman – predominantly plain turning, but with a discrete element of ornamental turning.

 D. Competition organised in conjunction with Association of Pole Lathe Turners and Greenwood Workers.
 Open to members of the APTGW.
-Note: this competition will be judged at the Bodgers’ ball in May 2021, though all entries will be displayed at Wizardry in Wood in October.

 • One competition, to produce any item on a pole lathe.

 THE FOLLOWING DETAILS ARE COMMON TO ALL THE COMPETITIONS (apart from the APTGW)

 HOW TO ENTER